{embed passage: '_Add Capitalization Insert'}

 name: "first time",

-description: "Show modified text only the first time the passage is viewed.",
+description: "Show block of text only the first time the passage is viewed.",

 match: /^first\s+time\b/i,